Run nested-grid simulations

 3. Activate the BoundaryConditions diagnostic collection

-The BoundaryConditions diagnostic collection is deactivated by default in the HISTORY.rc file that ships with the run directory.
+The BoundaryConditions diagnostic collection is deactivated by default in the HISTORY.rc configuration file that ships with the run directory.
 Activate this collection by removing the comment character (#) as shown below.

 COLLECTIONS: 'Restart',